karlwestin/CreditCardApp/README.markdown

 The calculating function:
 -----

 The current calculation algorithm is based on
 a) minimum payment percentage + monthly interest rate or
 b) a minimum fixed payment,
 depending on what's larger.

 User interface:
 -----

 I tried to implement a couple of nice things, like for example allowing the user to user % and $ in the input fields, and filter the characters out instead of showing error messages for those characters that actually belong there, sort of :)

-I also put the slider on the fixed amount minimum-payment, cause i thought that'd be the one the user want's to play around a little with
+I also put the slider on the fixed amount minimum-payment, cause i thought that'd be the one the user want's to play around a little with.

 How i would proceed from here: